unstoppabledomains/dev-docs/d-websites/index.md

 ---
-title: Overview of IPFS & D-Websites
+title: IPFS & Unstoppable D-Websites
 description: This page provides a high-level overview of IPFS and decentralized websites.
 ---

+# IPFS & Unstoppable D-Websites

 For a decentralized website \(d-website\) or decentralized application \(DApp\), you will upload website files to IPFS network instead of to Github or other centralized file hosting service.
 [InterPlanetary File System \(IPFS\)](https://en.wikipedia.org/wiki/InterPlanetary_File_System) is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.